 people in care were dehumanised and denied dignity

-people in care were isolated from whānau, kāinga, communities and advocates
+people in care were isolated from whānau, kainga, communities and advocates

 there was little accountability for abuse and neglect.

 The Inquiry examined the State’s responsibility for the abuse and neglect in care that occurred during the Inquiry period.
 The State was ultimately responsible for safeguarding all people in care, regardless of the care setting, and for preventing and responding to abuse and neglect.
 It was the State, for the most part, who decided who should and must enter care, what type of care and how long for, how people were to be treated in care, and how and to what extent abusers and those who contributed to abuse and neglect in care would be held to account.